Quick to:

 First a future plan, with no implementation yet

 Before taking any decisions, we will first draw up a future plan.
 We call this a development programme.
 This plan will help improve the area one step at a time.
+For Schrans and Sixmaplein, we will first draw up a study of alternatives for the development programme.
 We will look into what already works well and what could be improved, together with residents, entrepreneurs and other parties.
 For example, we will look at traffic, greenery, living, working and how people travel through this area.
 The development programme is not yet a plan for implementation.
 It shows the direction we want to take in the future.
 The ideas and choices we decide on now will later be elaborated in real plans and projects.

 What has already happened